skissler/ExtremeKinetics/notes/README.md

 I can already think of some important extensions: how much does our commitment to the tent model matter?
 I imagine there are some people that might linger above the high infectiousness threshold, but the tent model can't capture that behavior and artificially shortens the time spent at high infectiousness.

+Maybe it's worth treating **screening** and **isolation** separately & independently.
+Given a screening rate, how many infections do we miss when there's heterogeneity in the proliferation period?
+Given an isolation period, how many infectious people are released -- and how many days of unnecessary isolation are there -- for a fixed isolation period?
+How much do we gain by testing twice?
+How does additional surveillance help us understand the risks associated with our policy choices?